 Please consider making a tax deductible donation to support my fundraising efforts as I take another amazing journey in the fight against breast cancer!
 In New England, I will be joined by my sister, Beth, and our team, Team Las Bombas who has raised over three quarters of a million dollars for this cause.

-This year, I have set my goal high, $5000.
-Help me meet my goal again.
+This year, I have set my goal higher.
+Help me meet my goal.
 This disease touches so many lives.
 Let's put a stop to it. . . for you, your family, and friends.
 Together we will make a difference.

 Thank you in advance for your generosity!